 Salt and Wind founder Aida Mollenkamp claims that her ideal deli sandwich has a good deal of crunch to it, and this combination of multigrain bread, sprouts, and watermelon radish does just that.
 The extra 20-minute step of baking the sweet potatoes until chip-like is definitely worth the wait.

-Not only is beet hummus a welcome change from the traditional spread, but the bright magenta flavor makes it so much more visually interesting.
+Not only is beet hummus a welcome change from the traditional spread, but the bright magenta flavor makes it visually interesting.
 Aesthetics aside, it’s the perfect base for this homemade falafel sandwich recipe.
-Make extra falafel ahead and freeze it so you always have some on hand for when you need a last-minute meal.
+Make extra falafel ahead and freeze it so you always have some on hand for a last-minute meal.

 Anything with “cheese” in the recipe title is good by our standards.
 Grilled veggies make this sandwich especially great for summer months when the produce is in-season.
 Topped with sundried tomato pesto and layered between crusty bread, the vegetables taste even better.

 For the days when you need a bit more protein, turn to tofu.
-Here it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
-Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever seen.
+Here, it’s been marinated into submission so it’s packed with flavor and a far cry from the bland soybean concoction that’s gotten such a bad rap.
+Layered in with all the traditional ingredients and spices of a banh mi, it makes for one of the best vegetarian sandwich recipes we’ve ever tasted.

 Yes, a burger qualifies as a sandwich.
-An herb-filled lemony radish provides just enough zing to lighten the burger and make it feel like less of an indulgence.
+An herb-filled lemony radish slaw provides just enough zing to brighten up the burger and make it feel like less of an indulgence.
 You can adjust this recipe to make it gluten-free, too—just follow the steps for an even lighter meal.